BeejLuig/react-yt-tutorial-dashboard/README.md

 # YT Tutorial Dashboard - Client App

 This application is a front end demo using React/Redux.
 It works locally in conjunction with the [YT Tutorial Dashboard API](https://github.com/BeejLuig/yt-tutorial-dashboard).
+See the deployed version [here](https://yttd.herokuapp.com/)

 In order to use this application, you will need a [YouTube API key](https://developers.google.com/youtube/v3/getting-started).